Tracking cookies

 In order to obtain legally valid consent for placing tracking cookies, you must first inform your website visitors about:

-- the types of personal data that you collect and process by means of the cookies;
+• the (types) of personal data that you collect and process by means of cookies;

-- the categories of businesses or third parties to whom you provide the data;
+• the recipients and how many recipients there are (or the categories of recipients) to whom you provide the data;

 Provide information about the types of personal data that you collect and process using tracking cookies.
 This should in any case include: